wellcometrust/terraform-modules/CONTRIBUTING.md

     git clone git@github.com/wellcometrust/terraform.git

-Set up your machine:

-    ./bin/setup

-Make sure the tests pass:

-    rake

 Make your change.
-Add tests for your change.
-Make the tests pass:

-    rake
+Test your change!

 Push to your fork and [submit a pull request][pr].

 [pr]: https://github.com/wellcometrust/terraform/compare/

 At this point you're waiting on us.
-We like to at least comment on pull requests within three business days (and, typically, one business day).
+We like to at least comment on pull requests within three business days.
 We may suggest some changes or improvements or alternatives.

 Some things that will increase the chance that your pull request is accepted: